akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ## 🎛️ Hyperparameter Optimisation
 ### Binary Classifier

-For the selected binary classifier, which is a **Stacking Ensemble**, the hyperparameter optimisation focused on tuning the individual base learners as well as the meta-learner to achieve the best predictive performance.
+For the selected binary classifier, which is a **Stacking Ensemble**, the hyperparameter optimisation focused on tuning the individual base learners—including classical machine learning models and deep learning architectures—as well as the meta-learner to achieve the best predictive performance.

 #### Base Learners and Hyperparameters Tuned

 **Logistic Regression:**
 The Logistic Regression base model was tuned using `GridSearchCV` with a pipeline.

 - Regularization strength inverse, tested across `[0.01, 0.1, 1, 10, 100]` to control overfitting (`C`)
 - Optimization algorithms tested were `'lbfgs'` (supports only `'l2'` penalty) and `'saga'` (supports `'l1'` and `'elasticnet'` penalties, but here only `'l2'` was used) (`solver`)
 - Only `'l2'` penalty was considered to ensure compatibility with solvers (`penalty`)

 **Random Forest (RF):**
 The Random Forest base model was tuned using `GridSearchCV` with a pipeline.

 - Number of trees, tested at 100, 200, and 300 (`n_estimators`)
 - Maximum depth of trees, tested at 10, 20, and unlimited (`max_depth`)
 - Minimum samples required to split a node, tested at 2 and 5 (`min_samples_split`)
-- Minium samples required at a leaf node, tested at 1 and 2 (`min_samples_leaf`)
+- Minimum samples required at a leaf node, tested at 1 and 2 (`min_samples_leaf`)
 - Number of features considered for the best split, tested with `'sqrt'` and `'log2'` (`max_features`)

 **XGBoost:**
 The XGBoost base model was tuned using `GridSearchCV` with a pipeline.

 - Number of boosting rounds, tested at 100 and 200 (`n_estimators`)
 - Maximum depth of trees, tested at 3 and 5 (`max_depth`)
 - Step size shrinkage used to prevent overfitting, tested at 0.01 and 0.1 (`learning_rate`)
 - Subsample ratio of the training instances, tested at 0.7 and 1.0 (`subsample`)

+**Feedforward Neural Network (FFN):**
+The FFN model was optimized using Optuna hyperparameter tuning with early stopping and pruning.

+- Learning rate (`lr`) was searched on a log-uniform scale between `1e-5` and `1e-2`.
+- Dropout rate (`dropout_rate`) was tested between `0.1` and `0.5`.
+- Weight decay (`weight_decay`) was tuned on a log-uniform scale between `1e-5` and `1e-2`.
+- The model was trained using mini-batches with a fixed batch size.
+- Binary cross-entropy loss with logits was used during training.
+- Early stopping with patience of 7 epochs was implemented to prevent overfitting.
+- Optuna’s Median Pruner was used to stop unpromising trials early.
+- The primary evaluation metric was the validation F1-score.

+**Long Short-Term Memory Network (LSTM):**
+The LSTM model was similarly optimized via Optuna with early stopping and pruning.

+- Learning rate (`lr`), dropout rate (`dropout_rate`), and weight decay (`weight_decay`) were tuned in similar ranges as the FFN.
+- The number of hidden units and layers were fixed based on prior experiments.
+- Training used mini-batches and binary cross-entropy loss with logits.
+- Early stopping with a patience of 5 epochs was applied.
+- Optuna’s Median Pruner was used to prune non-promising trials.
+- Validation F1-score was used as the target metric for optimization.

 #### Meta-Learner
 The meta-learner in the stacking ensemble is a **Logistic Regression** model configured with default parameters optimized for binary classification.
 Unlike the base learners, explicit hyperparameter tuning was minimal or not performed for the meta-learner due to:

 - The meta-learner’s relatively simple architecture requiring fewer hyperparameters.
 - Use of the `'lbfgs'` solver with L2 regularization by default, which generally provides robust performance.
 - The focus on tuning base learners where most performance gains are realized.

 Cross-validation during stacking training (3-fold stratified K-Fold) implicitly ensures the meta-learner generalizes well without overfitting.
 Future improvements may explore tuning regularization strength (`C`) or solver types if needed.

 #### Optimisation Strategy

-- **Grid Search / Random Search:** Hyperparameter combinations were explored using Grid Search or Randomized Search with cross-validation on the training set.
+- **Grid Search / Random Search:** Hyperparameter combinations for classical models were explored using Grid Search or Randomized Search with cross-validation on the training set.
+- **Optuna Bayesian Optimization:** The FFN and LSTM deep learning models were tuned using Optuna’s Tree-structured Parzen Estimator (TPE) sampler for efficient hyperparameter exploration, combined with pruning to reduce computation time.
 - **Evaluation Metric:** The F1-score for the positive (attack) class was used as the primary metric to balance precision and recall.
-- **Early Stopping:** For models supporting it (e.g., XGBoost), early stopping was used to prevent overfitting.
+- **Early Stopping:** Models supporting it (e.g., XGBoost, FFN, LSTM) used early stopping to prevent overfitting.
-- **Resource Considerations:** To manage computational cost, the search space was carefully selected based on domain knowledge and prior experiments.
+- **Resource Considerations:** To manage computational cost, the search space was carefully selected based on domain knowledge and prior experiments, with pruning mechanisms further reducing wasted resources.

 ### Multi-Class Classifier